nlroth/Quansheng_UV-K5_Wiki/Hardware_Mods.md

   |   ┃  |    | ┃ |  |  |  |  |  |┃  |  |  |
   |   ┗  | ━ |┻| ━━ | ━  | ━  | ━  | ━ | ┛  ||  |

-Insert 2 resistors of 5.1 kΩ each from ground to the CC pins (A5 / B5).
-This hack requires a good eye and good nerves ;-)<br>
-Wiring the two configuration pins CC with 5.1kΩ resistor signals the PD charger that it can apply 5V.<br> Without this resistor-combination, no voltage is applied.

 ↧↥ ⇅